ThallesVicenzo/brasil-cripto/README.md

 The project includes:
 - Unit tests for models and view models
-- Widget tests for UI components
-- Integration tests for complete workflows
 - Mock services for isolated testing

 ## 📄 License